-The betta fish is known for its incredible beauty and its warrior-like personality, but there certain facts about this fish that make it a fascinating pet.
+The betta fish is known for its incredible beauty and its warrior-like personality, but there are certain facts about this fish that make it a fascinating pet.
 Delve a little deeper into this fish's world and learn a few of its secrets with this great betta fish information.

 Fact One: Bettas Breathe Above and Below the Water

 Unlike most fish that only breathe by collecting oxygen from the water through their gills, the betta can breathe below the water's surface as well as from above it.
 Bettas have an organ called a labyrinth located just behind their heads that allows them to breathe air.
 They can rise to the water's surface and take a gulp of air and then swim back down as they please.

 In the wild, bettas live in very slow-moving waters with less-than-ideal amounts of oxygen.
 The labyrinth evolved to help these fish collect enough oxygen to survive.
 Of course, bettas still need to live in the water even if they can breathe regular air.

 Fact Two: Bettas Need Protein

 Bettas will pick at almost anything you feed them, but they primarily need protein.
-You can keep a pet healthy on a main diet of betta pellets, but your fish will also appreciate the occasional meal of live or frozen brine shrimp and freeze-fried bloodworms.
-Feed your pet daily, but no more than three pellets at a time, and any other remaining food in tank must be removed after five minutes.
+You can keep a pet healthy on a main diet of betta pellets, but your fish will also appreciate the occasional meal of live or frozen brine shrimp and freeze-dried bloodworms.
+Feed your pet daily, but no more than three pellets at a time and any other remaining food in the tank must be removed after five minutes.
 Bettas are prone to constipation, so some hobbyists recommend that you let your betta fast one day a week.

 Fact Three: Male Bettas Are Highly Territorial